cofoundry-cms/Cofoundry.Docs/src/Framework/Data Access/CQS.md

-﻿Under the covers Cofoundry uses a lightweight framework for the domain layer based on the *Command-Query-Separation* (CSQ) principle.
+Under the covers Cofoundry uses a lightweight framework for the domain layer based on the *Command-Query-Separation* (CSQ) principle.

 In simple terms CQS is about accepting the fact that the data your application needs to display views (Queries) is different to the data required to write changes back to the data store (Commands).
 Sometimes you may even read from a different data store that you write to, for example you may write to a SQL database, but you may read from a lucene search index.